 Although several factual differences exist between Lindberg and the case at bar, it is sufficient here to point out that in Lindberg the assistant manager did not testify at the trial.

-Having elicited on direct examination at the trial certain testimony from Laferney, a nonparty witness, plaintiff could not validly interpose an objection, based on the work product doctrine, to defendants' production and use, for impeachment purposes, of Laferney's prior statement inconsistent with that testimony.
+Having elicited on direct examination at the trial certain testimony from Laferney, a nonparty witness, plaintiff could not validly interpose an objection, based on the work product doctrine, to defendants’ production and use, for impeachment purposes, of Laferney's prior statement inconsistent with that testimony.
+Plaintiff’s first point has no merit.

 Plaintiff’s second point is, in essence, that the trial court erred in permitting defendants’ attorney, over plaintiff’s objection, to misstate the law in his final argument.
 The incident complained of took place as follows:

-"MR. DICKERSON: Now, ladies and gentlemen, it comes down to the fact that if you believe both of these boys were guilty of an act of negligence, if you believe both of them were, and they both contributed to this thing, then you leave their respective bosses where you found them, and that is, you simply find for the defendant, because it's the plaintiff's duty to prove their right to recover free and clear of contributory negligence.
+“MR. DICKERSON: Now, ladies and gentlemen, it comes down to the fact that if you believe both of these boys were guilty of an act of negligence, if you believe both of them were, and they both contributed to this thing, then you leave their .respective bosses where you found them, and that is, you simply find for the defendant, because it’s the plaintiff’s duty to prove their right to recover free and clear of contributory negligence.

-"MR. LOWES: Objection, that's a gross misstatement of the law, I object to that and ask counsel be admonished.
-That is contrary to Your Honor's Instruction Number 2, which says they have the burden of *411 proof that we did anything to contribute to it.
+“MR. LOWES: Objection, that’s a gross misstatement of the law, I object to that and ask counsel be admonished.
+That is contrary to Your Honor’s Instruction Number 2, which says they have the burden of

 “THE COURT: The jury is instructed that you are to read the instructions of the court.
 The law of this case is given to you in the written instructions which you will take to the jury room.”

-Instruction No. 5 had submitted to the jury contributory negligence on the part of Laferney in failing to sound his horn before starting to pass defendants' truck.
-Instruction No. 2, based on MAI 3.01, informed the jury that the burden was upon the defendants to cause them to believe the propositions necessary to support their defense that plaintiff was contributorily negligent as submitted in Instruction No. 5.
+Instruction No. 5 had submitted to the jury contributory negligence on the part of Laferney in failing to sound his horn before starting to pass defendants’ truck.
+Instruction No. 2, based on MAI 3.01, informed the jury that the burden was upon the defendants to cause them to believe the propositions necessary to support their defense that plaintiff was eontributorily negligent as submitted in Instruction No. 5.

 Plaintiff asserts that the underlined portion of Mr. Dickerson’s argument in effect told the jury that the burden was on plaintiff to prove there was no contributory negligence on the part of his driver.
 Defendants’ brief concedes that such is a proper construction.
 Defendants say they do not contend that the statement “is a correct statement of the law.”
 Defendants’ brief further says: “Somehow the last portion of this sentence did not come out right and, standing alone in the cold gray dawn of the printed transcript, does seem to infer that plaintiff must prove freedom from contributory negligence.”